 Problem Action Person(s) Responsible Timeframe

 Nonpayment of

 rent

 Violating the

-Violating the peaceful enjoyment
+peaceful enjoyment

 of others/noise

-of others/noise

 Threatening

 behavior

-1

 3. Looking towards the future, what are some of the tools your housing program can or will implement to prevent evictions or avoidable move-outs?